satyarohith/gio/README.md

 # 🔗 gio

-> gio is in development
+> A Command-line url shortener for github urls.

 ## Installation

 Install [Nodejs](https://nodejs.org) & then